corbienassisdev/TRex-Brain/README.md

 # Documentation

-A report is available in the repository (french).
+A report is available in the repository (french), or via [this link](https://github.com/corbienassisdev/T-Rex-Brain/blob/master/gesp/Rapport%20-%20PII.pdf).